Configuration Spaces of Manifolds with Boundary

 The second term splits boundary vertices, creating one boundary edge, or joins two boundary decorations by $\tilde H(\p M)$.
 We filter again by twice the number of boundary edges, plus three times the number of bulk edges.
 On the associated graded complex we see only the edge splitting piece of the differential.
 By Proposition~\ref{prop:GCAV} the cohomology of this complex can be identified with the space of graphs all of whose external vertices have exactly one incident edge and at most one decoration by $\tilde H(M)$, plus a space of ``boundary'' graphs without aerial vertices, quasi-isomorphic to $\GC_{\p M}$.
 On the next page we see the following piece of the differential, which a decoration by $d\beta_j$ upstairs and links it to a boundary vertex.

-The cohomology wrt. this differential can be identified with the space of hairy graphs, whose hairs are not decorated by $\beta_j$'s, and whose aerial vertices are not decorated by $d\beta_j$'s.
+The cohomology with respect to this differential can be identified with the space of hairy graphs, whose hairs are not decorated by $\beta_j$'s, and whose aerial vertices are not decorated by $d\beta_j$'s.
 At this stage, our innermost spectral sequence abuts.

 The differential on the following page of the next outer spectral sequence increases the number of aerial vertices by one.
 To compute the cohomology of this second page we filter our complex yet again by the total number of vertices (aerial + terrestrial).
 The differential on the first page of the resulting spectral sequence removes a terrestrial vertex, making it an aerial vertex.
 There is only one such piece in the differential contributed by the bracket with the leading term of $z_0^\p$, namely